Our recent previous treks and expeditions

 Members: David K**, Jim Twiss******* with Esther (and Masala the dog)

-For the exploratory section, the monsoon should have ended and one weather forecast even said so.
-But back to the start of the exploratory section, after staying in Kargyak and waving off Michelle and Ints and Natalie, we headed into that large valley from Khi/Skhing.
-We wanted to talk with locals about the old pass however it was harvest time and with everyone working, first on the roads, then after that, harvesting, we were not able to chat.
-Kunga will investigate later.
+After staying in Kargyak and waving off Michelle, Ints and Natalie, we headed into that large valley from Khi/sKhing.
+We wanted to talk with locals about the old pass however it was harvest time and with everyone working, first on the roads, then after that, harvesting, we were not able to extract more info.

 2023 Tso Zanskar